-Without exception, the most successful people in the world are incredibly productive and have a solid work ethic that has enabled them to make great strides towards their vision.
+The most successful people in the world are incredibly productive and have a solid work ethic that has enabled them to make great strides towards their vision.
 They’re intuitively aware that laziness is the nemesis to their productivity.
-Athletes like Serena Williams, business magnates such as Elon Musk, and entertainers such as Steve Harvey have been known for meticulously planned schedules which they tackle with efficiency and precision.
+Athletes like Serena Williams, business magnates such as Elon Musk, and entertainers such as Steve Harvey have been known for their meticulously planned schedules which they tackle with efficiency and precision.

 Of course, we don’t all have to subject ourselves to intensely demanding schedules and drills.
 We can dial it down and craft a lifestyle that suits our specific goals and unique sensibilities.
 Here are four steps that can help you overcome lazy tendencies and build momentum:

 4. Acknowledge your wins and reward yourself along the way: One of the most rewarding aspects of working hard is when you start seeing signs of success.
 At these mini-milestones, you will slowly begin to reap the fruits of your labor, and the prize that you’re after will gradually come into view.
 Acknowledging these small wins along the way is a potent source of motivation that will negate any laziness.
-I like to note down my successes in my journal and contemplate on my journey thus far with a sense of gratitude and appreciation for all my efforts.
+I like to note down my successes in my journal and contemplate on my journey while appreciating the work I put in and the support that was offered to me by others.

 Life is like one big vacation, and it’s up to us to map out a master itinerary that excites us.
-During this vacation, we have the opportunity not only to accomplish the things that are dear to our hearts, but also to leave our footprints on the sands of time.
-Our footprints should remind future travelers of the value of hard work, self-belief, and having the courage never to give up.
+During this vacation, we have the opportunity not only to accomplish the things that are dear to our hearts, but also to leave our footprints on the sands of time through our contributions and efforts.

 All my best on your journey,

 Question: Do you find it a challenge to overcome laziness and be productive?
-What have been your major obstacles, and how can you deal with them?
+What have been your major obstacles?